the Police Structured Interview

 Or, that you won't under react and get someone killed.
 Because of this one of the most important tools you can bring to any oral board is a comprehensive knowledge of the force continuum.
 It can open or shut the door to your career in law enforcement.

-Complete Preparation for the Police Interview
+Great Preparation for the Police Structured Interview

 The law enforcement Oral Board is one part of the hiring process where you CAN significantly improve your performance by getting good coaching and practicing.
 Sgt.
 George Godoy's acclaimed police prep course includes an entire section on "Mastering the Oral Interview."
 It will help you with any job you are applying for.